aminography/ChoosePhotoHelper/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-ChoosePhotoHelper-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/7777)
 [![Download](https://api.bintray.com/packages/aminography/maven/ChoosePhotoHelper/images/download.svg) ](https://bintray.com/aminography/maven/ChoosePhotoHelper/_latestVersion)

+Picking an image as an avatar in Android apps needs to write a bunch of error-prone boilerplate codes.
-**`ChoosePhotoHelper`** develops a component which facilitates the source code of picking photos in your Android apps.
-By using it, it's possible to pick photos from gallery or take an image with the camera without any boilerplate codes.
+**`ChoosePhotoHelper`** develops a component which facilitates picking photos from gallery or taking an image with the camera without any boilerplate codes.
-It also internally handles some issues like **rotation correction of the taken photos**, **permission request** for camera and gallery (if needed), etc.
+It also internally handles some issues like **rotation correction of the taken photos**, **permission request** for camera and gallery (if needed), **URI exposure** problem, etc.

 | Take a Photo | Choose from Gallery |
 | --- | --- |